COVID-19 vaccine trials looking to target communities of color

 Multiple phase 1, 2, and 3 trials are taking place at Rochester Clinical Research, and they are hoping to recruit up to 5,000 people as paid volunteers to take place in COVID-19 Vaccine Studies.

-“It could be 8 visits over two years, the first 2 visits may be within the first month and then they don’t come back for another 3-6 months and then there’s periodic phone calls,” said Larrabee.
+“It could be eight visits over two years, the first two visits may be within the first month and then they don’t come back for another 3-6 months and then there’s periodic phone calls,” said Larrabee.

 Volunteers can make up to $150 dollars per visit.
 Health requirements for some of the phases are low, and researchers say they work with volunteers providing transportation and compensation for their time.